dotnet/runtime/docs/design/datacontracts/data_descriptor.md

 The offset may be negative.

-Two or more fields may have the same offets or imply that the underlying fields overlap.
+Two or more fields may have the same offsets or imply that the underlying fields overlap.
 The field offsets need not be aligned using any sort of target-specific alignment rules.

 Each field's type may refer to one of the primitive types or to any other type defined in the logical descriptor.